The Irish national institution of Modern Art

-The Irish Museum of Modern Art (IMMA) is Ireland’s leading national institution for the collection and presentation of Modern and Contemporary Art and is the home of the National Collection.
+The Irish Museum of Modern Art (IMMA) is Ireland’s leading national institution.
+They own the collection and presentation of Modern, and Contemporary Art and is the home of the National Collection.

-In addition to the collection IMMA presents a dynamic and changing programme of exhibitions from Irish and International Artists, and complimentary education and family programmes throughout the year including a dynamic Talks programme and the IMMA studio and national programmes.
+In addition to the collection, IMMA presents a dynamic and changing programme of exhibitions from Irish and International Artists.
+Complimentary education and family programmes throughout the year including a dynamic Talks programme and the IMMA studio and national programmes.

-The Museum is housed in the 17th century Royal Hospital building in Kilmainham, Dublin, whose beautiful grounds include a formal garden, meadow and medieval burial grounds.
+The Museum, housed in the 17th century Royal Hospital building in Kilmainham, Dublin.
+The beautiful grounds include a formal garden, meadow and medieval burial grounds.

 Building and grounds

 The Royal Hospital Kilmainham is one of the finest 17th-century building in Ireland.
 Founded in 1684 by James Butler, Duke of Ormonde and Viceroy to Charles II, as a home for retired soldiers and continued in that use for almost 250 years.
 The style is based on Les Invalides in Paris with a formal facade and a large elegant courtyard.

 On the other hand, The Royal Hospital in Chelsea completed two years later and also contains many similarities in style.
 Therefore, the Royal Hospital Kilmainham restored by the Government in 1984 and opened as the Irish Museum of Modern Art in May 1991.